aisbergg/python-confmerge/README.md

 ## License

-MyDuRe is released under the LGPL v3 License.
+ConfMerge is released under the LGPL v3 License.
 See LICENSE for more information.